 Merry Christmas, blog readers!

 This year has been a fantastic year for financial planning and savings.
 And now as we reach the end of it, there's a final challenge for all of us -- surviving the Christmas holiday with our finances intact!
 Learn how to save money for Christmas with our shopping tips.

-1. Stick to Your Holiday Budget!
+1. Stick to Your Holiday Budget

 Careful budget planning for the holiday season as a whole is a wise step for financial security that lasts into the New Year.
 If you want Christmas Day to pass by with you still in one piece financially, your best bet is to budget.
 You can buy cheap gifts for family that are still heartfelt, appreciative and useful.

 It's hard to argue with the notion that you should always plan before you spend.
 And even if your current budget won't look pretty after you get through the Christmas holiday, you'll be far better off if you knew about it ahead of time.

-2. Plan Ahead with Relatives and Friends
+2. Plan Ahead With Relatives and Friends

 If you have a whole slew of family and friends coming to meet you at your home in Waco, Texas -- or if you're one of those travelers that'll be heading there to the family hub -- it's best to plan ahead.